 Numerous resources exist to help librarians build appropriate board game collections.
 As with other library materials, two key methods to promote usage of the game collection are library events and engagement with faculty members.
 Board game events attract visitors to campus, a fact appreciated by administrators.
 Fun events also draw in students and give them opportunities to get to know the library staff in a non-threatening setting.

-- A Toolkit for Reframing Services for a Diverse Group: A Research Study of International Students at Illinois Institutions [Meeting Room C]
+- A Toolkit for Reframing Services for a Diverse Group: A Research Study of International Students at Illinois Institutions (Handout) [Meeting Room C]

 Three librarians from two institutions which have high concentrations of international students from more than 95 countries, conducted a study researching services, programming and staffing for international students in CARLI (Consortium of Academic and Research Libraries in Illinois) institutions.
 The purpose of this study was to identify current services, staff positions and practices that Illinois academic libraries have developed to identify the needs and expand services to meet the educational or research requirements of international students.
 They will share the methods and results of the research, which includes examples of best practices, the types of assessment instruments used to identify the needs of international students, how services and programs were created or adapted, and the development of new positions to instruct or serve the needs of foreign-born students.
 This study can assist libraries in reforming current services to international students and transforming themselves in the present information environment, while positioning themselves for future demands.